 You must sign this form and return it to your REEP by the close of escrow for it to be valid.
-Otherwise, the withholding agent must withhold the full 31/3% (.0333) of the total sales price or the optional gain on sale withholding amount from line 5 of Form 593 that is certified by the seller.
+Otherwise, the withholding agent must withhold the full 31/3% (.0333) of the total sales price or the optional gain on sale withholding amount from line 5 of Form 593 that is certified by the seller/transferor only for the optional gain on sale election.

-Any transferor (seller) who, for the purpose of avoiding the withholding requirements, knowingly executes a false certificate is liable for a penalty of \$1,000 or 20% of the required withholding amount, whichever is greater.
+Penalty - Any seller/transferor who, for the purpose of avoiding the withholding requirements, knowingly executes a false certificate is liable for a penalty of \$1,000 or 20% of the required withholding amount, whichever is greater.

-YEAR
+TAXABLE YEAR